 Contact: David Marchant

+Phone: 314-935-4476

 Email: marchant@wustl.edu

-Website: http://caps.wustl.edu/programs/ certificates/somatic-studies from the courses noted below according to their individual interests and goals.
-With the coordinator's approval, a maximum of 3 units of course work from related disciplines may be applied toward the Certificate in Somatic Studies.
+Website: http://caps.wustl.edu/programs/

+certificates/somatic-studies

-Certificate in Somatic Studies
+Requirements Certificate in Somatic Studies

 The Certificate in Somatic Studies is composed of a minimum of 15 credit units of course work.
-This includes the required 2-unit course Dance 285 Introduction to Somatic Practices, which is an introductory survey of a variety of practices offered in the program that is complemented by lectures on related disciplines such as biology, philosophy and psychology.
-Students choose an additional 13 units
+This includes the required 2-unit course Dance 285 Introduction to Somatic Practices, which is an introductory survey of a variety of practices offered in the program, complemented by lectures on related disciplines such as biology, philosophy and psychology.